Skip to main content

 Connections

-Learners deepen their understanding and helps them integrate and use more of what they have learned when they can connect ideas and concepts and relate them to a bigger picture.
-Laurier's teacher education program has intentionally sought ways for Teacher Candidates to create meaningful connections as they develop their concept of what it means to be an effective teacher.
-Teacher Candidates need to make connections across content areas and contexts, and between what they are learning in university courses and their school-based experiences.
+The Laurier Bachelor of Education program purposefully finds ways for Teacher Candidates to create meaningful connections as they develop their understanding of what it means to be an effective and compassionate teacher.
+Teacher Candidates need to make connections across content areas and contexts, and between what they are learning in university courses and what they are experiencing in their schools.
+The Professional Learning Seminar courses help develop these connections.

 Reflective Practice